Dictionary of Medicines + Devices - elearning for healthcare

 Each of the sessions takes approximately 25 minutes to complete and contributes to your continuing professional development.
 A certificate can be downloaded on completion of each session.

-dm+d is part of a new Information Standard (DAPB 4013) that has been published which requires all IT systems that transfer medication information to be compliant by 31 March 2023.
+dm+d is part of the Information Standard (DAPB 4013) that has been published which requires all IT systems that transfer medication information to be compliant by 31 March 2023.
 [DAPB4013: Medicine and Allergy/Intolerance Data Transfer – NHS Digital]

-Further resources to help with the implementation of dm+d are available on the Interoperable Medicines webpages [Resources for health and care services, and developers – NHS Digital]
+Further resources to help with the implementation of dm+d are available on the Terminology and Classifications webpage [dictionary of medicines and devices (dm+d) – NHS Digital]

-To keep informed about further developments, support and events relating to this area, please subscribe to the Digital and Interoperable Medicines Bulletin [Customer Self-Service (digital.nhs.uk)]
+To keep informed about further developments, support and events relating to this area, please subscribe to the NHS England updates and alerts for pharmacy and medicines professionals updates and Terminology and Classifications newsletter

 More information